 Is sedation dentistry safe?
 How long will the medication last?
 What does being sedated feel like?
 We’re here to answer these and other important questions about sedation dentistry.
-We’re also here to clear up common misconceptions regarding IV sedation, oral sedation and nitrous gas sedation.
+We’re also here to clear up common misconceptions regarding IV sedation and nitrous gas sedation.
 We have listed a few of our most frequently asked questions below.
 However, if you find yourself with questions that require more in-depth answers, please contact us or call (864) 877-9111.
 You can also schedule a complimentary sedation dentistry consultation for a more personalized assessment of your unique situation.

 What kind of dental work can I be sedated for?

 The short answer?
 Just about anything.
 While standard cleanings and hygiene check-ups do not usually require sedation, we can provide sedation for any dental work that you might need.
 That means you can relax next time you need that filling, or root canal, or anything else that might need to be done.